collective/collective.behavior.size/collective/behavior/size/docs/README.rst

 collective.behavior.size
 ========================

-collective.behavior.size provides size related behavior, such as weight and three dimension size, to dexterity content types.
+collective.behavior.size provides size related behavior, such as weight and three dimensional size, to dexterity content types.

 Currently Tested with
 ---------------------